 Special Voting Deputies (SVDs) are election officials who are trained and deputized by the City Clerk to perform the duties of SVD voting.
 SVDs will visit each facility two times in the three weeks prior to each election.
 The scheduled days and times will be publicly noticed and posted at each facility.
 SVDs must make two attempts to deliver an absentee ballot before that ballot can be mailed to the voter.

 SVD Voting is governed by State Statute 6.875.
 For more information on SVD voting, please view the Wisconsin Elections Commission guide Absentee Voting in Residential Care Facilities and Retirement Homes.

 You may email your absentee request to email@example.com.
 Your request should include your name, the address at which you are registered to vote, and the email or street address to which we should send the ballot.
 If you haven't already submitted a copy of your voter ID to the Clerk's Office, you will need to include a picture or scan of your ID with your request.

 Your ballot will be included in the first batch of ballots we mail out.
 For the fastest service, request that we send your ballot to an email address.
-Sign the certification statement and have a U.S. citizen who is 18 or older sign the certification as a witness.
-Your witness will need to write their address under the witness signature.
-If you cannot find a U.S. citizen nearby, you can have a U.S. citizen witness via Skype.
+Sign the certification statement and have an adult (18 or older) sign the certification as a witness.
+Your witness does not need to be a U.S. Citizen, but they will need to write their address under the witness signature.
 You will need to mail the absentee ballot, sealed in an envelope with the certification statement attached to the outside of the envelope.
-Once the witness signs your envelope, they will need to mail it to the City Clerk's Office.

 The envelope bearing the certification statement should be sealed in a larger envelope bearing the words, "Absentee Ballot Enclosed."
 Your name and ward number (found above your name on your absentee envelope) should be written legibly on the mailing envelope.
 We must receive your ballot by Election Day.